The sound of Dunedin

 The DunedinNZ Spotify channel curates a wide range of Dunedin music in a series of playlists representing different genres, playlists for special events and by guest curators.
 Discover the Dunnerstunner playlist at this link and from there explore the rest….

 Find upcoming gigs on the Radio One Playtime Report.

 Major concerts, cultural events and public programmes are listed here

-The Dunedin Symphony Orchestra, celebrating its 50th anniversary year, is Dunedin's only professional orchestra, and one of four orchestras in New Zealand funded recurrently by Creative New Zealand.
+The Dunedin Symphony Orchestra is Dunedin's only professional orchestra, and one of four orchestras in New Zealand funded recurrently by Creative New Zealand.
 The orchestra plays an extensive cultural role in Dunedin and in the wider communities in Otago and Southland, performing live to up to 15,000 people each year, as well as many more through other media.
 The orchestra’s annual programme includes a five-concert subscription series, featuring high calibre conductors and soloists from overseas and from New Zealand, and some of NZ’s finest composers.